lomakina0612/hillel-hw6/README.md

 Replace Yes/No with YES/NO

-On rows with missing values or nan, generate your own Exception, print to the console ‘Line XX contains spaces.
-Skipped’
+On rows with missing values or nan, generate your own Exception, print to the console ‘Line XX contains gaps.
+Skipped.’

 Write all other rows with transformed data to a new csv file